msteenhagen/Sympathy-and-the-four-theories-of-perception/sympathyperception.md

 VISION | Dependent | Independent
 --- | --- | ---
 Immediate | I. Naïve realist | II.
-Representationalist Mediate | III.
+Intentionalism Mediate | III.
 Sense-datum | IV. ?

 The __first__ view, naïve realism is arguably the view of common sense.
 It's the view that we are directly aware of what we report to perceive, and that such awareness cannot occur if there's in fact nothing out there.
 In such a case we're under the spell of hallucination.
-The __second__ position is commonly known as 'representationalism' is currently most popular among philosophers, in part under the influence of Descartes.
-It agrees that we're aware of what we report to perceive, but maintains that this awareness may occur regardless of whether its object is present or exists.
+The __second__ position is frequently called 'intentionalism', and is currently most popular among philosophers.
+The intentionalist agrees that we're aware of what we report to perceive, but maintains that this awareness may occur regardless of whether its object is present or exists.
 The __third__ view is best known through its defence by sense-datum theories, popular until the 1950s.
-It maintains that in perception we're aware of a mediator or proxy that relays information about the objects in our environment we report to see.
+Contrary to naïve realism and intentionalism, it maintains that in perception we're aware of a mediator or proxy that relays information about the objects in our environment we report to see.

 The __fourth__ view is somewhat puzzling.
 This view agrees with sense-datum theory that perception consists first and foremost of the awareness of a mediator, but it claims that this awareness may occur regardless of whether such a mediator is actually present to the mind.
 Charles Travis claims C is incoherent as a theory of perception because it cannot explain the basic fact of something's appearing to us [cf. @travis2004aa; @travis2013aa, Ch.
 1].

 # We can use this to understand sympathy

-Sympathy equally can be thought of as a kind of awareness.
-At least in a range of paradigm cases, we can think of it as an awareness of the feelings of someone else.
-For clarity of exposition, I want to restrict myself to such paradigm cases here.
+I want to suggest that sympathy equally can be thought of as a kind of experiential awareness.
+At least in a range of paradigm cases, we can think of it as a source of knowledge of the feelings of someone else that relies on a specific experience.
+Typically, what we experience is reported as "Feeling what someone else feels".

+Let's consider an example.
 Hisham is in panic because he's chased by a wild dog.
 Zaynab, an onlooker, has a sympathetic reaction to Hisham's suffering.
-She watches and hears Hisham and becomes 'feels along' with his anxiety.
+She watches and hears Hisham, and 'feels along' with his anxiety.
 She's affected by his feelings.
-This is awareness by experience: it consists in Zaynab's feeling some way, a feeling that enables her to know that Hisham is in a state of terror.
+This is an experiential awareness consisting in Zaynab's becoming aware of a specific feeling that enables her to know that Hisham is in a state of terror.

 ## This gives us four theories of sympathy
 We can now see that applying the two earlier distinctions can shed light on what elements or relations are involved in Zaynab's sympathetic response.
 Is Zaynab's awareness mediated or not?
 Does it depend on the actuality of what she feels or not?
+These questions make sense, and it is just not obvious what we should say in reply to each of them.
 We can represent the resulting four understanding of sympathy in a diagram.

 SYMPATHY | Dependent | Independent
 --- | --- | ---
 Immediate | A: Naïve realist | B: Intentionalist Mediate | C: Contagion | D: Simulation

+Laying out the possibilities in this way allows us to make some observations.

-Alvin Goldman writes about sympathy that it is a low-level mental simulation "in which one mental process matches another one, or is launched in an attempt to match another one."[@goldman2009aa, p.
-246] Similarly, in a recent paper Amy Coplan maintains that sympathising "the observer replicates or reconstructs the target's experiences", experiences that are not directly accessible through the observer's perception [@coplan2011aa, p.
-5-6].
-In fact, the vast majority of authors that have recently discussed sympathy more or less take it for granted that Zaynab's sympathy for Hisham is somehow mediated by her own feeling.
+First, at least in recent literature, there is a striking bias towards the options in the second row of our diagram.
+Alvin Goldman writes about sympathy that it is a low-level mental simulation "in which one mental process _matches_ another one, or is launched in an attempt to _match_ another one."[@goldman2009aa, p.
+246, my italics] Similarly, in a recent paper Amy Coplan maintains that sympathising "the observer _replicates_ or _reconstructs_ the target's experiences", experiences that are not directly accessible through the observer's perception [@coplan2011aa, p.
+5-6, my italics].

+The vast majority of authors that have recently discussed sympathy seem to assume that Zaynab's sympathy for Hisham must somehow be mediated by her own feeling.
 When Zaynab sympathises with Hisham, the feeling she's immediately aware of is a 'mirror image' of Hisham's anxiety.
-Sympathy at root is a kind of 'replicating' or 'mirroring' of feeling.
+Sympathy, it is assumed, is at root a kind of 'replicating' or 'mirroring' of feeling, where this replication either is a low-level, automatic response, or the project of a more sophisticated, top-down mechanism of simulation or imagination.
 In other words, the current consensus among authors who assume that we have a sympathetic capacity is that sympathy either consists in a form of emotional contagion, or in a form of mental simulation.

-And if this is right, then the way of looking at the issue I propose here reveals current discussions to be limited in outlook.
-Besides discussions over details, they are constrained to the dispute over whether the contagion or the simulation model best captures our sympathetic responses.
+If this is right, then the way of looking at the issue I propose here reveals current discussions to be limited in outlook.
+Apart from discussions over details, they are constrained to the dispute over whether the contagion or the simulation model best captures our sympathetic responses.
+Yet this ignores two potentially viable options, the one's that parallel naïve realism and intentionalism in the philosophy of perception.

-(Note, there is a claim about low level empathy, by some called basic empathy, by others 'mirroring'. )

 ## Mediate and immediate sympathy